Cut a 3-hour video

 Aspect ratios for every platform

-Original · 9:16 Reels/Shorts/TikTok · 1:1 Instagram feed · 4:5 vertical · 16:9 YouTube.
-Drag-pan + pinch-zoom inside the frame to reframe the action.
+Original · 9:16 Reels/Shorts/TikTok · 1:1 Instagram feed · 4:5 vertical feed · 16:9 YouTube.
+Drag-pan + pinch-zoom to reframe the action.

 Text overlays with variables

 Add multiple draggable text layers.
-Use ${i} / ${n} / ${start} / ${end} tokens so each clip auto-numbers (e.g. "Part 3 of 12").
+Use ${i} / ${n} / ${start} / ${end} tokens so each clip auto-numbers (e.g. "Part 3 of 12") automatically.

 Lossless stream-copy

-Trim without re-encoding when no resize/crop/overlay is set — FFmpeg's `-c copy` ships byte-perfect MP4s in seconds, not minutes.
+Trim without re-encoding when no resize/crop/overlay is set — FFmpeg's -c copy ships byte-perfect MP4s in seconds, not minutes.

 Hardware-accelerated encoding